costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | --------
-:campaign_id | The ID of the associated campaign | Yes :conversion_pixel_id | The ID of the conversion pixel to retrieve (24 alphanumeric character ID)| Yes
+:campaign_id | The ID of the associated campaign | Yes :conversion_pixel_id | The ID of the conversion pixel to retrieve| Yes